parkwilliamy/HELIX/README.md

 ## Verification
 NOTE: Testbench files are in the pipelined branch in tb/

-- Wrote testbenches in SystemVerilog that implemented constraint random verification along with directed tests
+- Wrote testbenches in SystemVerilog that implemented constraint random verification and directed tests
 - Debugged waveforms with Vivado's xsim tool
 - Wrote a shell script to simplify compilation, elaboration, and simulation into one command
 - Utilized Verilator to quickly compile tests that required large amounts of memory (1MB+)
-- For more system-wide tests, I wrote assembly and C programs to test basic instructions as well as hazards
+- For more system-wide tests, I wrote Assembly and C programs to test basic instructions as well as hazards

 ## Performance Testing